 - "The next activity asks you to question some of the things you might think you know about relationships, sex and pregnancy.
-We are going to do a little 'fact or fiction' quiz to see if everything we think we know is true." - "For the purposes of this quiz, sex is defined as 'vaginal intercourse' as that's the practice that's relevant for pregnancy.
-However, we should keep in mind that sex/what counts as sex might be different for different people, and sex is not always between a man and a woman." - Show statements one at a time.
+We are going to do a little 'fact or fiction' quiz to see if everything we think we know is true." - Show statements one at a time.
 Ask for response and then read the answers from the handout. - If you prefer, you can ask students to discuss in pairs or small groups before responding as a whole group.